taehyeongterrykim/taehyeongterrykim.github.io/index.md

 description: "Taehyeong Kim (Terry Kim), Ph.D. student in Applied Linguistics at Northern Arizona University (NAU).
 Research in quantitative methods, corpus linguistics, and second language acquisition."
 ---

 Hi, I am Taehyeong Kim (Terry Kim), a Ph.D. student in Applied Linguistics at Northern Arizona University (NAU).
-I received an M.A. in English Language Education from Seoul National University, and a B.A. in English Language and Literature from Yonsei University, Korea.
+I have an M.A. in English Language Education from Seoul National University, and a B.A. in English Language and Literature from Yonsei University.

-My research interests include quantitative research methods and corpus linguistics in relation to second language acquisition, linguistic complexity, and register variation.
-I am interested in advancing our understanding of second language production, grounded in linguistically interpretable account of language and motivated by a theoretical and functional basis.
-I am also interested in contributing to methodological advancements in the field, advances driven by a sound methodological understanding and decision-making.
+My research interests include quantitative research methods and corpus linguistics, specifically in relation to how these are applied to topics pertaining to second language acquisition, linguistic complexity, and register variation.
+I am interested in advancing our understanding of second language production, while using methods that are linguistically interpretable and well motivated theoretically and functionally.

 Email: tk654@nau.edu <br>
 <a href="https://scholar.google.com/citations?hl=en&user=4syVIgIAAAAJ&view_op=list_works" target="_blank" rel="noopener">Google scholar</a>